pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}

   {{< fragment weight=2 class=current-visible >}}
-  Holding partial knowledge of the map...
+  Holding partial knowledge of the map, ...
   {{< /fragment >}}

   {{< fragment weight=3 class=current-visible >}}
-  ...$\textsf{put}$ updates the map with the new value
+  ... $\textsf{put}$ updates the map with the new value
   {{< /fragment >}}

   {{< fragment weight=4 >}}